daoudikenza/Millennium-x-WICC-Coinbase-Sentiment-Analysis-Project/README.md

-# Millennium × WICC Coinbase Sentiment Analysis Project
+# Millennium Management × WICC Coinbase Sentiment Analysis Project

 This repository contains my contributions to the **Coinbase Sentiment Analysis** project, conducted in collaboration with Millennium engineers through Women in Computing at Cornell (WICC).
 The work was presented to Millennium’s engineering team as part of our final showcase.